 When it comes cruising and duty-free shopping, don’t feel alone if you’re left confused.
 The labyrinth of regulations and rules regarding what is taxed and what isn’t can give you a headache.

-At the same time, however, you can use these rules to your advantage and potentially save money on things like alcohol, cigarettes, and other pricey goods that are for sale in the duty-free shops that are onboard nearly every cruise (and in many ports of call).
+At the same time, however, you can use these rules to your advantage and potentially save money on things like alcohol, cigarettes, and other pricey goods that are for sale in the duty-free shops aboard nearly every cruise (and in many ports of call).

 So what exactly is duty-free shopping on a cruise?
 And does it really save you money?

 What Is Duty-Free Shopping?

 If you’ve traveled on a cruise before or been to an international airport, you’ve likely seen the bright signs for duty-free shopping.
 Inside these stores is like a trip to a sinner’s paradise.
 You’ll find fancy jewelry, alcohol, cigarettes, perfumes, chocolates, and more.

 Since a set of special rules apply for places like airports and cruise ships, they are able to sell goods in these stores without consumers having to pay the same taxes on them that you’d see on land.

 For example, if you were to buy a bottle of alcohol in Miami, it would cost you not just the price of the bottle, but also the sales tax (7.0%) that’s tacked on.

 In addition, many jurisdictions have heavy taxes on things like alcohol or cigarettes, that are brought or produced in a country.
 Most consumers never see these taxes or even know they exist as they are added into the price.
 So depending on where you live, there can be taxes at the federal, state, and city level.
 Of course, all that tax is then passed on to the final consumer in the form of a higher price.

 Since duty-free shops get a pass on these rules, they can offer savings compared to back home.
-To see a price comparison of duty-free goods on a ship versus on land, see our article here or keep reading.
+(We offer a price comparison of several example items below.)

 How Duty-Free Shopping Works on a Cruise Ship or in Port